infinite-finite/Portfolio/resume.md

 <br>
 *B2B Computer and Electronics Component Sourcing*

-* Established QA department from the ground up as the company's first dedicated QA professional for their new B2B ecommerce platform, owning QA for assigned features and releases from planning through validation while advocating for quality across teams
+* Established QA department from the ground up as the company's first dedicated QA professional for their new B2B ecommerce platform, owning QA for assigned features and releases from planning through validation while advocating for quality across teams throughout the SDLC
-* Designed and maintained comprehensive test suite covering functional, regression, and exploratory testing, validating resolved issues met acceptance criteria and customer expectations
+* Designed and maintained comprehensive test suite covering functional, regression, and exploratory testing, validating resolved issues met acceptance criteria and customer expectations, and documenting defects in clear, actionable bug reports with detailed steps, evidence, and risk assessment
 * Partnered closely with Product Managers and Business Analysts to refine acceptance criteria and ensure testability, proactively identifying gaps in test coverage and proposing improvements that reduced production defects by 40%
 * Created scalable QA processes and standards to support team growth, acting as the QA voice in sprint planning, backlog grooming, and release readiness discussions while mentoring junior team members
-* Wrote clear, actionable bug reports with detailed steps, evidence, and risk assessment, collaborating with Engineers to find solutions
-* Assisted with the creation and implementation of a Python- and Selenium-based automated test suite, verifying automated tests aligned with functional requirements and identifying error-prone and high-risk functionality ideal for automation
+* Contributed to the creation and implementation of a Python- and Selenium-based automated test suite that reduced the manual testing load by 35%, verifying automated tests aligned with functional requirements and identifying error-prone and high-risk functionality ideal for automation
-* Led User Acceptance Testing coordination across multiple stakeholder groups, ensuring seamless product releases
+* Guided User Acceptance Testing coordination across multiple stakeholder groups, ensuring seamless product releases

 ### Quality Assurance Analyst